CEGISrepository/GIS-Templates-for-CEGIS-States/README.md

 - Districts
 - Sub-Districts
 - Gram Panchayats/Villages

 #### Note
-The Administration levels have different names in different states or might have added levels of administration.
+- The Administration levels have different names in different states or might have added levels of administration.
 Kindly refer to the README.md for the particular state for the same.
+- If .shp file is being used, please make sure all the other supporting files are in the same folder as the .shp file.
+Similarly upload the supporting files on Colab while running the Python code.

 ## Usage Instructions for different platforms